Therealadetunji/Budget-App/README.md

 # Home Budget App

+> Description the project.

-> A mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+    A mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## Live demo:
 You can check out the live demo [here](https://shrouded-fjord-77667.herokuapp.com/).